 Healthy meals do not have to be boring and tasteless or lower in calories.
 Do not search low-carb, Paleo or low-fat recipes.
 Just make meals with more vegetables and whole foods for starters.
-And if you make a healthy meal it does not mean you cannot add some bread with butter to it, or finish it with some cookie dough ice cream.
-Quit the “all or nothing” kind of thinking around foods.
+And if you make a healthy meal it does not mean you cannot add some bread with butter as a side, or finish it with some cookie dough ice cream.
+Again, quit the “all or nothing” kind of thinking around foods.
 Just because you had a “healthy” meal does not mean it’s “ruined” when you eat some regular chocolate chip cookies afterward.

 Remember – no rules!
 No “diet wagon” to fall off from.
 No restrictive mindset!

-When you eat healthy you do not have to make it low calorie or low fat or low anything.
-It does not have to be gluten free or sugar free.
-As I recommended before – just focus on adding in more fruits, veggies and whole foods.
-Add delicious dressings, sauces and condiments to pump up the flavors.
+When you eat healthily you do not have to make it low calorie or low fat or low anything.
+It does not have to be gluten-free or sugar-free, joy-free.
+As I recommended before – just focus on adding in more nutritious foods.
+Add delicious dressings, sauces, and condiments to pump up the flavors.
 Make pasta dishes, pizzas, sandwiches, stews, wraps, taco bowls, whatever you feel like.
 No need to eat only boring salads and snack on carrots.
 This way you won’t feel like you are missing out on anything!
 It needs to be sustainable for the rest of your life, not for “30 days”.

 5. Eat regularly

-To not be triggered to eat the whole box of cookies or full meals worth of snacks from a venting machine it’s essential to not get ravenous before you eat!
+To not be triggered to eat the whole box of cookies or full meals worth of snacks from a vending machine it’s essential to not get ravenous before you eat!

 For example, I never intentionally wait until my stomach starts rumbling, or until I feel lightheaded and about to pass out before I eat.
 If you wait until this long you are already starving!
 This is not how I interpret healthy hunger signals.
 I eat when I start to notice I have less energy and the idea of food sounds great!
 If I can’t fully focus on my work and I start to think about food then this is when I eat!
 It is still a good feeling!
 And sometimes I can only feel like wanting something and I go and eat.
 Again, the hunger feeling is not only about the total emptiness of my stomach.

 The more you focus on implementing these simple strategies into your life the more balanced and healthy will be your eating.
-With no restriction or willpower!
+With no restriction, diet mindset or willpower!

 Tips to remember: